 Major and Minor Requirements

-If you are a freshman or sophomore (you have completed less than 56 credits), please request your major change through the Neighborhood Student Success Collaborative.
-You can visit any one of the Neighborhood Engagement Centers or change your major online.
+If you are a freshman or sophomore (you have completed less than 56 credits), please request your major change through the Neighborhood Student Success Collaborative online form.

 NOTE: To change your major to one outside of the College of Natural Science, you need to go to the Academic Advising Office for that college or meet with the new major academic advisor.
 Contact information for different colleges can be found here: MSU Colleges Undergraduate Advising Offices.